 There are many barriers facing working class performers, who are underrepresented in comedy and at the worlds biggest arts festival, the Edinburgh Fringe.
 Often parodied and mocked in mainstream comedy, working class comedians have strong voices and unique experiences that need to be heard at the fringe.
 Growing up, they often have little access to the arts, they don’t have industry contacts or money and are unable to finance Edinburgh shows.
 They also struggle to take the time off work and to justify a full run at the fringe.
 Best in Class gives talented comedians the opportunity to perform at Edinburgh Fringe whilst minimising some of the barriers they usually face, such as cost and length of commitment.
 Talented comedians from working class backgrounds can perform at Best in Class for a maximum of one week.
 They won’t have to pay anything towards the running costs of the show and will receive a share of any profits (because Socialism).

 Best in Class had a successful first year at the Edinburgh Fringe in 2018.
 The comedians received several four star reviews and excelled in front of receptive audiences from a mixture of social backgrounds.
+In 2019 Best in Class returned to Edinburgh with a fresh intake of working class comedians, selling out daily.
 This success has shown the industry that there is a need for a show like Best in Class.
-In 2019 Best in Class will return to Edinburgh with a new intake of working class comedians.
-The show will run daily 1st-25th August at 15:30 in The Counting House.